 This is probably the most common myth we have heard, but the reality is that you can have as much documentation as you would like to have or need.

 The root of this myth probably comes from doing comparisons with more traditional project executions where huge and ‘carved in stone’ documents are created in a separate phase of the project.
 But having little upfront documentation does not mean that it can or should be skipped at all when doing Scrum!

 During any development activity, documentation works as a road map, specifying what the final product will have and keeping everyone aligned with the same vision.

 The reality is that Agile produces documentation, but it is different.
 The increased collaboration environment that an Agile project claims to encourage could reduce the need for some design documents.
 Instead of those fixed and lengthy requirements, you have a living product backlog, a collection of user stories that are actively updated and prioritized.

 Finally, if a specific document is relevant and important for you, which means it brings you value, then it should be treated just like any other deliverable at your project, so it must be scheduled and developed as you do with the code.

 Planning is essential in Scrum projects and in agile project management.
 But again, the difference in a traditional methodology lies in timing.
 While using Waterfall, planning is something that occurs once at the very beginning, but in Agile planning, it is ongoing, something continuous that is spread throughout the whole development cycle.

-At the beginning of each iteration, you have the Sprint Planning meeting where the team agrees on the requirements that will be delivered at the end of that phase.
+At the beginning of each iteration, you have the Sprint Planning Meeting where the team agrees on the requirements that will be delivered at the end of that phase.
 The more underlying information you have, and the more you understand the final product, the better you can refine your original requirements, estimates, and priorities.
-(Do not miss this: 5 keys you can’t skip on your agile process).

 Another difference is that planning requires more involvement on the part of the team, rather than having a single individual do it all.